brandon-edwards/OpenFederatedLearning/docs/tutorials/tutorial.simulation.rst

 **Note that simulations utilize a single model, with each new collaborator taking control of the model when it is their turn in the round-robin.
 It is therefore crtical that the model set_tensor_dict method completely overwrites all substantive model state in order that state does not leak from the collabotor who previously held the model.**

-The steps for runnins a simulation
+The steps for running a simulation
 ----------------------------------

 Simulated Federated Training of an MNIST Classifier across 10 Collaborators [using the flplan keras_cnn_mnist_10.yaml]